cosc2336-ds-alg/assg02/README.md

 functions more fully as we continue working on implementing the full functionality of the `Set` data type.

-Start by uncommenting the first test case in the `test-Set.cpp` file.
-This test case tries to test the `isEmpty()` member function.
-Initially when a new `Set` is created, it will be empty, e.g. it will contain no items when first created.
-So we can create a "stub" `isEmpty()` function that simply returns `true` initially, since it will be true that sets are initially empty.
-Uncomment the first test case, and create a stub `isEmpty()` function that simply returns `true`.
+Start by defining the first test `task1_1` in the `assg02-tests.cpp` file.
+This test tries to call an `isEmpty()` member function of a `Set` instance.
+Initially when a new `Set` is created, it will be empty.
+So we can create a "stub" `isEmpty()` member function that simply returns `true`, since it will be true that sets are initially empty.
+Define `task1_1`, and create a stub `isEmpty()` function that simply returns `true`.
 To create the function, you need to declare it in the `Set.hpp` header file.
-The `isEmpty()` function should return a `bool` result, and it takes no parameters as input.
+The `isEmpty()` function should be a `public` function that returns a `bool` result, and takes no parameters as input.
 Also, the `isEmpty()` member function should be a `const` member function, because this function only returns information about the `Set`, it does not change the set.
 You declare a member function to be a `const` member function by putting the `const` keyword at the end of the function declaration.
 Once you declare your function in `Set.hpp`, you also need to add an implementation of the function into the `Set.cpp` implementation file.
-Make sure that you indicate this function is a member of the `Set` class by prepending the name of the functions with `Set::`.
-You should initially simply return `true` as the implementation of this function.
+Make sure that you indicate this function is a member of the `Set` class by prepending the name of member functions with `Set::`.
+You should initially just return `true` as the implementation of this function.

 Once you get the `isEmpty()` function added and the test passing, do the same to create stub functions for the `getSetSize()`, `containsItem()` and `str()` member functions.
-Uncomment each test case, add the stub function, and check that the test case passes with your stub function compiling and running.
+Define each subtask, add the stub function, and check that the code compiles and the test case passes.

 All of these functions are returning information about the `Set`.
 The `getSetSize()` returns the number of items currently in the set.
-So it should return an `int` result, and should initially be stubbed out to return 0 since initially sets will be empty and thus will have a size of 0.
+So it should return an `int` result, and should initially be stubbed out to return 0 since sets will start out empty and thus will have a size of 0.
 This function is a `const` member function, so you need to declare it as such when you implement it.

 The `containsItem()` member function will return a boolean result of `true` if the item it is asked about is currently in the set, and `false` if it is not.
 Thus `containsItem()` returns a `bool` result.
-This function, however, has an input parameter, an `int` value which is the item that we should check if it is in the set or not.
+This function, however, has an input parameter, an `int` value which is the item that we should check to see if it is in the set or not.
 Like before, this method is an informational method, so it should be declared as a `const` member function.

 Finally the `str()` method will return a `string` representation of the current items in the set, so this method should return a value of type `string`.
 This method takes no input parameters, but it is again a `const` member function.
 This method should initially return a string with the value "[ ]" (notice the space between the two square brackets).
 Later on the items that are currently in the set will need to be put into the string that is returned from this method.

 For practice you might want to make a commit once you have each individual stub function implemented and passing its small unit tests.
 At a minimum, you need to make at least 1 commit before moving on to the next task that has all 4 of these informational stub functions implemented and their tests passing.

 ## Task 2: Implement `addItem()` Member Function